iqlusioninc/usbarmory.rs/firmware/usbarmory/README.md

 #### Building U-Boot

-Clons U-Boot from `https://gitlab.denx.de/u-boot/u-boot.git` and check out the [`v2019.07`] tag, and obtain the following patches to add support for the USB Armory Mk II:
+Clone U-Boot from `https://gitlab.denx.de/u-boot/u-boot.git` and check out the [`v2019.07`] tag, and obtain the following patches to add support for the USB Armory Mk II: